paracamplus/Yasmini/README.md

 The `stopOnFailure` if true requires `it` to exit as soon as an expectation is not met.

-The `it` function creates an `Specification` instance and runs immediately the `beginHook` method and its behavior.
+The `it` function creates a `Specification` instance and stores it in the surrounding Description.
+Specifications are not run immediately, they are evaluated at the end of the body of the Description.

+When run, the specification will invoke the `beginHook` method and its behavior.
 When the behavior terminates, the `endHook` method of all inner expectations are run then, the `endHook` method of the specification instance is run and eventually holds a number of fields:

 * `expectations` an array of expectations
 * `description` is the enclosing `Description` instance